Logo

 • Store hazardous materials properly in the original closed container.

 • Dispose of unwanted chemicals at a household hazardous waste collection center in your area.
-Never pour hazardous materials into the street, sewer or the storm drain!
+Never pour hazardous materials into the street, sewer, or storm drain!

 LAWN & GARDEN